- Home

 When it comes to comforting, restorative soups, few recipes offer the legendary healing powers of chicken soup.

-While the medicinal benefits of chicken soup are open to debate, this so-called ‘Jewish penicillin’ remains one of the most popular comfort foods for a cold day – particularly when you’re feeling under the weather.
-If nothing else, these steaming bowls of soup will warm you up and lift your soul!
+While the medicinal benefits of chicken soup are debated, this so-called ‘Jewish penicillin’ remains one of the most popular comfort foods on a cold day – particularly when you’re feeling under the weather.
+If nothing else, a steaming bowl of chicken soup will warm you up!

 There are too many variations of chicken soup to mention.
-Though the best recipes are rugged, hearty soups that not only have visible chunks of chicken and vegetables but are thickened with grains or pulses, and sometimes pasta too.
+But the best recipes are often rugged, hearty soups that have visible chunks of chicken and vegetables and are thickened with grains or pulses – and sometimes pasta too.

-You’ll get the best results by using a good quality chicken that you slowly cook from scratch.
+You’ll get the best results by slowly cooking a good quality chicken and adding this to your soup.
 Serve with bread and butter to mop up every last bit!

 To make chicken soup, you can try this recipe from The Guardian.